teotsi/kotidostories/README.md

 [![Build Status](https://travis-ci.com/teotsi/kotidostories.svg?token=fryzzCEs33gMM5e386ed&branch=master)](https://travis-ci.com/teotsi/kotidostories)

-Flask-based online stories API.
-WIP.
+Flask-based online stories REST (for the most part) API.
+Work in progress.
 Backend of a project developed for INF183 course(Information Systems Application Development), at Athens University of Economics and Business.

 Designed to communicate with a Nuxt.js frontend but it should work with any framework that supports HTTP-only cookies.
 Implemented features: